wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 **Total: ~11,700 lines of comprehensive documentation**

-All information needed to understand, build, use, and extend Garden of Eden V3 is now contained in this single master specification document.
+All information needed to understand, build, use, and extend Eden Proejct is now contained in this single master specification document.

 Ready to build the future of personal AI assistants.

 ---

-*Document Version: 3.0*
+_Document Version: 3.0_
-*Last Updated: 2025-01-12*
+_Last Updated: 2025-01-12_
-*Status: Complete*
+_Status: Complete_